ocarmieo/github-trends/README.md

 __GitHub__ [recently](https://github.com/blog/2201-making-open-source-data-more-available) made activity data for over 3 million open source repositories available on Google BigQuery, making it one of the largest datasets on collaboration.

-> __“Just as books capture thoughts and ideas, software encodes human knowledge in a machine-readable form.
-This dataset is a great start toward the pursuit of documenting the open source community's vast repository of knowledge.”__ -- GitHub blog
+> “Just as books capture thoughts and ideas, software encodes human knowledge in a machine-readable form.
+This dataset is a great start toward the pursuit of documenting the open source community's vast repository of knowledge.” -- GitHub blog

-__GitHub Trends__ was created by mining this data for insights to help users explore open source package adoption and relationships within a network.
+__GitHub Trends__ was created by mining open source code for insights on open source package adoption and relationships within a network.
 Use cases include:
 + Helping users compare packages and see which ones are gaining more momentum
-+ Recommending new packages that are relevant to a package users may already be using
++ Recommending new packages that are relevant to packages users may already be using

 ## 2 The Database
 The data I used came from two tables that totaled 2TB in size on BigQuery.
 The `contents` table included code at the file level, and the `commits` table included timestamps at the commit level.
 For the scope of this 2-week project, I limited my data to the Python language which is 7% of repos, and used an extract available for [Python contents](https://bigquery.cloud.google.com/table/fh-bigquery:github_extracts.contents_py) that made the joins less massive.